imliam/liamhammett.com/content/articles/locate-browser-extension.md

 ---
-title: Locate: The Search Your Browser Should Have Had
+title: Locate - The Search Your Browser Should Have Had
 alternate_title:
 slug: locate-browser-extension
 published_at: 2025-12-22